John Ojurabesa on the Misconceptions surrounding the Business Analysis Profession

-If you are starting on your career path and are confused about what business analysis is all about or the value of business analysis, don’t lose heart.
-John elaborates on the role and contribution of the business analyst, how to transition to become a business analyst, and future trends of the business analysis space.
+If you are starting on your career path and are confused about what business analysis is all about or its value, don’t lose heart.
+John elaborates on the role and contribution of the business analyst, how to transition to become a business analyst, and future trends in this space.

 What is Business Analysis?